 Working with Alldaron and SwissPL has been exceptionally easy.
 The customization process blew me away, totally.
 I was absolutely shocked by the acute precision involved, and by SwissPL’s ability to bring my ideas to life so accurately and so quickly.

-I started working to free myself, and finally succeeded; falling from the moving car, speeding along at 55mph.
+I started working to free myself and finally succeeded, falling from the moving car, speeding along at 55mph.
 My head hit the pavement first, without my helmet, and then I rolled 50 feet.
-It was somehow broadcast that I was dead at the scene.
+It was somehow broadcasted that I was dead at the scene.

-In a coma for 72 hours: diagnosed with a broken C-5 vertebra, severe concussion, brain damage, amnesia, aphasia, and nerve damage, I awoke in a glass room in ICU, and it took me from January to August to fully recover.
+In a coma for 72 hours: diagnosed with a broken C-5 vertebra, severe concussion, brain damage, amnesia, aphasia, and nerve damage.
+I awoke in a glass room in the ICU, and it took me from January to August to fully recover.

 Me?
-I later retired IOD and I’ve had 16 surgeries including two cervical fusions.
+I later retired IOD (Injured on Duty).
+I’ve had 16 surgeries, including two cervical fusions.
 I’m lucky to be alive.
 Oh, what a night!